Improved and Formal Proposal for Device Independent Quantum Private Query: Introduction

-Private query is a more practical version of an SPIR scheme, where the client is allowed to gain more information about the database than SPIR.
-This primitive is weaker than SPIR but stronger than PIR.
-However, this type of primitive suffers from the same limitation as the PIR schemes.
-For example, in order to response client's query, server must process the entire database.
-Otherwise, the server will gain additional information regarding the indices corresponding to the client's query.
-Moreover, the server needs to send the encrypted version of the entire database; otherwise it would get an estimate about the number of records that match the query.
+The PQ primitive is weaker than SPIR but stronger than PIR.
+However, this type of primitive suffers from the same limitation as in the PIR schemes.
+For example, in order to respond client's query, the server must process the entire database.
+Otherwise, the server will gain information regarding the indices corresponding to the client's query.
+Moreover, the server needs to send the encrypted version of the entire database; otherwise, it would get an estimate about the number of records that match the query.